Abhishekvrshny/abhishekvrshny.github.io/_posts/2019-12-08-blog-setup.markdown

 > bundle exec jekyll serve
 {% endhighlight %}

-The static website is generated at `_site/` directory, which I can easily copy to my gh-pages repo and it's done !
+The static website is generated at `_site/` directory.
+Github Pages have in-built integration with jekyll and once the jekyll repo is pushed to giyhub, it automatically renders the static website.